BA, Anthropology, University of Georgia

 MA, Latin American Studies, University of Florida

-With more than 25 years experience, Laura is an accomplished and respected professional.
-She taught Spanish at Notre Dame High School for five years before she began a seventeen-year tenure teaching Spanish at Chattanooga School for the Arts and Sciences (CSAS).
+With more than 25 years’ experience, Laura is an accomplished and respected professional.
+She taught Spanish at Notre Dame High School for eight years before she began a seventeen-year tenure teaching Spanish at Chattanooga School for the Arts and Sciences (CSAS).
 While teaching at CSAS, the Public Education Foundation acknowledged her efforts by funding three proposals she submitted.
-These honors allowed her to study geology in Costa Rica, impressionism in France, and archaeology in Greece, and Turkey.